opentelekomcloud/docs/SMN/SMN User Guide/Creating a Topic.md

      </tr>
    </table>
 1. Click **OK**.

-	The topic you created is displayed in the topic list.
-The system generates a topic URN, which is the unique resource identifier of the topic and cannot be changed.
+<dd>The topic you created is displayed in the topic list.
+The system generates a topic URN, which is the unique resource identifier of the topic and cannot be changed.</dd>